 Health IT developer.
 These participants develop software and offer it to be tested and certified in accordance with the program.

-Let’s talk about how to get EHR certification.
+Let’s talk about how to get ONC certification.
 The ONC has issued three editions of certification criteria.
-The latest 2015 Edition Health IT Certification Criteria has integrated previous rules and is based on improved criteria, standards, and implementation requirements.
+The latest 2015 Edition Health IT Certification Criteria integrates previous rules and is based on improved criteria, standards, and implementation requirements.
 All eligible hospitals under the Medicare and Medicaid Promoting Interoperability Programs must follow the 2015 Edition.

 1. Clinical processes